guidocella/mpv-lrc/README.md

 To use this, add `autocmd BufNewFile,BufReadPost *.lrc setfiletype lrc` to your configuration file, then copy `lrc.vim` to `~/.config/nvim/ftplugin` or `~/.vimrc/ftplugin`.

 I recommend https://github.com/vim-scripts/lrc.vim for syntax highlighting.
 It errors because of carriage returns, but you can remove them with `sed -i 's/\r//' lrc.vim`

-## Overlay

-If you use X11 with Nvidia proprietary drivers or Wayland, you can display lyrics in a transparent overlay with `--background=0/0 --alpha --ontop --input-cursor-passthrough`.